-It’s me, Gretty.
-Have you had a recent relationship break-up?
-Are you dreading the upcoming holiday season?
+It’s Gretty.
+Have you had a recent Relationship break-up?
+Are you dreading an upcoming holiday?

 If so, this post is for you.
 I’ve packed it with 16 practical tips to help you navigate your (potentially painful) upcoming holidays and anniversaries.

 What makes me qualified to write about this topic?
 Here it is.
-In January of 2005, my ex-husband of 27 years, left me for another woman who was pregnant with his baby.
+My ex-husband of 27 years, left me for another woman who was pregnant with his baby.

 It devastated me.

-Initially, I felt suffocated by the memories surrounding me in Philadelphia.
+Initially, I felt suffocated by the memories surrounding me.
 I needed the healing love of my siblings to carry me through the devastation, so I moved to Madison, Wisconsin.

 I had processed the pain of abandonment and was on my way to healing.
 Betty steered me through unexpected emotional ambushes and showed me a healthy survival plan.